LEED®: Sustainable Building Design

 The Leadership in Energy & Environmental Design, LEED® Green Building Rating System™ is a voluntary, consensus-based national standard for developing high-performance, sustainable buildings.
 Buildings that meet or exceed the standards outlined in the LEED Rating System can pursue LEED Certification ranging from “Certified” through “Platinum” depending on the various energy and environmental credits achieved.

-Our team of 4 LEED Accredited Professionals is experienced in the LEED process and can provide you with customized LEED services for your project.
-Whether you’re looking to investigate environmentally responsible building design ideas or desire full LEED AP services for certification of a facility, the team at Harris Architects will work with you to implement the program of LEED criteria.
-We will help you to achieve your facility’s energy and environmental goals.
+Our team of 4 LEED Accredited Professionals can provide customized LEED services for your project whether you’re looking to investigate environmentally responsible building design ideas or desire full LEED AP services for certification of a facility.

 BIM: Interactive Building Design